-Our team evaluated the latest research from the Centers for Disease Control and Prevention and the National Highway Traffic Safety Administration to find the most recent and useful statistics on traumatic brain injuries in the United States.
+Our team evaluated the latest research from the Centers for Disease Control and Prevention, the National Institutes of Health, and the National Highway Traffic Safety Administration to find the most recent and useful statistics on traumatic brain injuries in the United States.

 How Common Are Traumatic Brain Injuries?

 In 2017, approximately 5 million individuals throughout the United States had a disability resulting from traumatic brain injury.

 Traumatic brain injuries were responsible for approximately 2.8 million hospitalizations, emergency department visits, and deaths throughout the United States in 2013.

 Between 2007 and 2013, hospitalization rates related to TBI dropped 2.5 percent while fatality rates dropped 5 percent.
 Emergency department visits related to TBI, on the other hand, rose 47 percent.